-The panel regards the involvement of the professional field through the Advisory Boards in each of the specialisations within the programme to be satisfactory and to be helpful in aligning the programme with the requirements of the professional field.
+The panel considers the involvement of the professional field through the Advisory Boards of the specialisations within the programme to be satisfactory and to be helpful in aligning the programme with the requirements of the professional field.

 These considerations have led the assessment panel to assess standard 1, Intended learning outcomes to be satisfactory.